Hindmarsh Stadium

-Hindmarsh Stadium (also known as Coopers Stadium under naming rights) is a multi-purpose stadium in Hindmarsh, an inner western suburb of Adelaide, South Australia.
-It is the home of the Australian A-League team, Adelaide United.
+Hindmarsh Stadium (known under naming rights as Coopers Stadium) is a multi-purpose stadium in the Adelaide suburb of Hindmarsh.
+It is primarily used for soccer as the home ground of Adelaide United FC in the A-League men's and women's competitions.

-The stadium has a capacity of 16,500, of which 15,000 is seated, and is home to professional football (soccer) A-League team Adelaide United, who regularly fill this capacity, and averaged crowds of over 12,000 to its matches during the 2006-07 and 2007-08 seasons.
-United used the stadium for its home matches in both the league and in various AFC Champions League campaigns.
-The venue hosted five matches during the 2023 FIFA Women's World Cup and underwent a redevelopment to the eastern stand in preparation.
+The stadium has a capacity of 16,500, 15,000 is seated.
+The stadium opened in its current form in 1960, when it was renovated to be rectangular.
+Since then it has almost exclusively hosted soccer.
+Locally based brewery Coopers Brewery has held naming rights to the stadium since 2010.

+The stadium hosted five matches during the 2023 FIFA Women's World Cup, as well as Football preliminaries in the 2000 Summer Olympics and matches in the AFC Champions League.

 History

 Built in 1960, the stadium stands on the site that was once Lindsay Circus/Hindmarsh Oval which housed the Hindmarsh Cricket Club (later West Torrens District Cricket Club) from 1857 - 1921, and West Torrens Football Club of the SANFL from 1905 until 1921.
 During World War I, the Patriotic Football League, a group of SANFL clubs that wanted to continue playing football during the war, played many games at the venue.
 The 1916 Patriotic Football League Grand Final was held at the ground between and with Port Adelaide winning 7.11 (53) to 1.13 (19).

-The Soccer Association of South Australia owned land on a former brick pit on Torrens Road at Brompton named Rowley Park which was located only 5 km from the city, and the original plan was for the land to be the home of Soccer in SA as the site formed a natural bowl.
-However, the Soccer Association had received negative press regarding its failure to grow grass on the site.
-Rowley Park also had a tendency to flood during winter as the bottom of "The Brick Pit" was below the level of the water table which made playing soccer virtually impossible.
-The land was eventually leased to a group of speedway drivers and would become the famous Rowley Park Speedway which ran from December 1949 until it closed in April 1979.
-The land was eventually sold and is now the Kym Bonython housing estate, named for the speedway's long time promoter Kym Bonython.
+The Soccer Association of South Australia owned land on a former brick pit on Torrens Road at Brompton named Rowley Park which was located only 5 km from the city, and the original plan was for the land to be the home of soccer in SA as the site formed a natural bowl.
+However, the Soccer Association found it difficult to grow grass on the site.
+Rowley Park also had a tendency to flood during winter as the bottom of the brick pit was below the level of the water table.
+The land was eventually leased to a group of speedway drivers and became the famous Rowley Park Speedway which ran from December 1949 until it closed in April 1979.